-Impaired assets due to credit risk amounted to EUR 805 thousand, corresponding, entirely, to the commissions of shares from Collective Investment Undertakings pending of collection at that date, all of which had maturities of more than 90 days.
+Financial assets classified as financial assets at amortised cost and collectively estimated to be impaired due to credit risk at 31 December 2019 amounted to EUR 1.806 thousand, relating entirely to the commissions of shares from Collective Investment Undertakings pending collection at that date, all of which had maturities of more than 90 days.
 Considering this small amount impaired assets are residual.

-Valuations adjustments to impaired assets amounted to EUR -615 thousand, that could be split in "allowances for performing exposures and exposures under special monitoring" estimated of EUR -58 thousand and "allowances for non-performing exposures" amounting to EUR -559 thousand as at 31st December 2018.
+Valuations adjustments to impaired assets amounted to EUR -944 thousand, that could be split in "allowances for performing exposures and exposures under special monitoring" (Stage 1+2) estimated of EUR -23 thousand and "allowances for non-performing exposures" (Stage 3) amounting to EUR -921 thousand as at 31 December 2019.

-Finally, at 31st December 2018, the Group did not hold any financial assets classified as loans and receivables and considered to be writtenoff assets.
+Finally, at 31 December 2019, the Group did not hold any financial assets classified as loans and receivables and considered to be written-off assets.